Calibration requirement for Epoch of Reionization 21-cm signal observation -- III. Bias and variance in uGMRT ELAIS-N1 field power spectrum: Statistical Characteristics of the Residual Gain Errors

 \subsection{Mean and standard deviation}

 We extract the time series of the residual gains from the RR and LL polariazatins.
 We estimate the mean and standard deviation of these time series for each antenna.
 The standard deviation and mean of the gain time series are shown in the left panel of Figure \ref{fig:statis} for different antenna.
 We have used grey and black colors to denote RR and LL polarisations respectively.
 The real and imaginary parts of both polarizations are distinguished by circle and square markers.
 The y axis is scaled to show percentage variation with respect to unity.
 We found that the antenna 1, 13, 20, 21, 25, 27, 29 had gain standard deviation in excess of 8 percent.
 These antennas are not shown in either of the plots.
 We will discuss the effect of this additional flagging in a later section.
-It is clear from the figure that the gain standard deviations do not vary significantly across antennae, we use the mean values of the gain's standard deviation over all the antennae as representative values of $\sigma_{AA\_re}$ and $\sigma_{AA\_im}$ (where AA stands for RR and LL polarisation) for the particular polarization (LL/RR) and/or re/im parts.
+We find that the mean of the standard deviations of gain from different antenna are about $2.5-3.0 \%$ with about $1 \%$ variation across antennae.
+In this work, we use the mean values of the gain's standard deviation over all the antennae as representative values of $\sigma_{AA\_re}$ and $\sigma_{AA\_im}$ (where AA stands for RR and LL polarisation) for the particular polarization (LL/RR) and/or re/im parts.
+Note that, since we wish to use a simplified analytical estimate of the bias and variance of the power spectrum here, we choose to use the mean of the gain standard deviations as mentioned above.
+If the gain standard deviation vary drastically across the antenna a more accurate estimate of these quantities would require a thorough simulation.